-While we’ve done a Canadian border crossing from the USA several times with our tow vehicle – at 4 different locations from east to west – we can finally now say we’ve driven our RV internationally, after spending the month of September in BC, Canada!
-Of course, Canada, like all countries, has specific rules and regulations around border protection and what you can – and even more importantly – what you CANNOT bring into the country.
+While we’ve done a Canadian border crossing from the USA several times with our tow vehicle.
+Crossing at 4 different locations from east to west.
+We can finally now say we’ve driven our RV internationally, after spending the month of September in BC, Canada!
+Of course, Canada, like all countries, has specific rules and regulations around border protection.
+Rules about what you can, and even more importantly, what you CANNOT bring into the country.

 But first, let’s address the elephant in the room…. out biggest fears are usually the unknown!

-Unless you’ve done border crossings a couple of times before, they can be somewhat unnerving, as you never quite know what to expect and each time can be a different experience.
-It’s another country after all, and you could end up facing anything from long delays to difficult border agents to an interrogation, confiscation of food, duties charged on goods or even an inspection of your RV and/or car.
+Unless you’ve done border crossings a couple of times before, they can be somewhat unnerving.
+You never quite know what to expect and each time can be a different experience.
+It’s another country after all.
+You could end up facing anything from long delays to difficult border agents to an interrogation.
+Others might experience confiscation of food, duties charged on goods or even an inspection of your RV and/or car.
 To us, the latter feels like the worst scenario of them all and one we do everything to try and avoid!

-Overall, we found our crossing from the USA into Canada to be fairly quick and incident-free, but it’s not always the case.
-However, when you know what to expect and you take the time to plan ahead, you can increase your chances of a quick and easy border crossing experience.
-Of course, we cannot personally guarantee this, but following our tips and suggestions will get you off to a great start.
+Overall, we found our crossing from the USA into Canada to be fairly quick and incident-free.
+But it’s not always the case.
+When you know what to expect and you take the time to plan ahead, you can increase your chances of a quick and easy border crossing experience.
+Of course, we cannot personally guarantee this.
+But following our tips and suggestions will get you off to a great start.

 10 Tips for a Smooth Canadian Border Crossing in Your RV